How will I know if I need to provide accommodations for a student?

 Faculty Legal Responsibilities

-Youngstown State University must follow Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 in providing the students with documented disabilities accommodations to “afford them an equal opportunity to participate in, and enjoy the benefits of a service, program, or activity conducted by an entity”.
+Youngstown State University must follow Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Amendments Act of 2008 in providing the students with documented disabilities accommodations to “afford them an equal opportunity to participate in, and enjoy the benefits of a service, program, or activity conducted by an entity”.
 As an employee of the University, you must also follow these laws.
 It is also important for faculty and staff to respect the confidentiality of students’ disability-related information.

 By taking these measures, a student will feel comfortable and are more likely to self-disclose disability issues in a private setting.
 The faculty member’s willingness to accommodate students with disabilities is also made evident.

 For students with visual impairments or mobility impairments, faculty should discuss with the student how emergency evacuations will be handled.
-If faculty members or students with disabilities are uncomfortable with proposed evacuation plans, Disability Services can assist in formulating an alternative plan.
+If faculty members or students with disabilities are uncomfortable with proposed evacuation plans, Accessibility Services can assist in formulating an alternative plan.

 How will I, as a professor, know if a student needs an accommodation?

-Once a student has completed the DS registration process, the student is encouraged to provide a professor with an accommodation letter as soon as possible at the beginning of the semester.
+Once a student has completed the AS registration process, the student is encouraged to request that the AS Office send their professor(s) an accommodation letter as soon as possible at the beginning of the semester.
 This letter lists the accommodations the student has a right to receive in class.
-If you have any questions or concerns about an accommodation, please do not address the student, call DS and speak to a coordinator.
+If you have any questions or concerns about an accommodation, please do not address the student, call AS and speak to a coordinator.
 Our office number is (330) 941- 1372.
 Please note that accommodations go into effect once the letter has been delivered to the instructor and are not expected to be applied retroactively by the instructor.

-If you have any questions or concerns, please contact CSP Disability Services at (330) 941- 1372.
+If you have any questions or concerns, please contact Accessibility Services at (330) 941- 1372.

 What are some of the responsibilities of the faculty?

 Faculty members of YSU are required by federal law to provide reasonable accommodations to students with disabilities.
-If you believe an accommodation fundamentally alters your course requirements, please contact DS so we can discuss how the student’s requirements can be met in your course.
+If you believe an accommodation fundamentally alters your course requirements, please contact AS so we can discuss how the student’s requirements can be met in your course.

 Confidentiality of student’s disability is very important.
 The student should not be identified as having a disability to the class or other students without the student’s permission.
 It is recommended that all disability related conversations take place in the professor’s office or in a private area away from other students.